 Facebook promised developers the ability to harness all aspects of the Messenger platform, including “Bot Engine,” its new natural language tool that developers could use to train their bots.
 By mid-2016, 11,000+ Facebook Messenger bots had launched, including trials from Burberry, British Airways, and Starbucks.
 More than 100,000 chatbots would go on to be built for the Messenger platform over the course of a single year.

 At the same time, VC funding to chatbot startups accelerated, with firms investing approximately $85M across 30 deals from 2015 to mid-2016.
 Slack launched its own $80M chatbot fund, partnering with leading VCs including Spark Capital, Index Ventures, Accel, KPCB, Social Capital, and Andreessen Horowitz.

-Chris Messina, inventor of the Twitter hashtag and product designer for Google and Uber, wrote,
+Chris Messina, inventor of the Twitter hashtag and a former product designer for Google and Uber, wrote,

 “[Y]ou and I will be talking to brands and companies over Facebook Messenger, WhatsApp, Telegram, Slack, and elsewhere before year’s end, and will find it normal.”

 In reality, late 2016 turned out to be the peak of chatbot hype.